 Black Lives Matter.
 Indigenous Sovereignty Now.
 Stop Asian Hate.
 Anti-Semitism and Islamophobia have no place.
 No human is illegal.
 The personal is political.
 Science is real.
 Labor is not life.
 Disability is not a bad word.
 Invisible Illnesses are valid.
 Fat is not a bad word.
 Mental Health Matters.
 Reproductive rights are for all.
 Trans Rights are Human Rights.
 Gender is not binary.
 Sex work is work.
 Love is love.

 Disclaimer: If you do not believe in all of these things, then you do not belong here.
 Hateful, distracting comments will be deleted.
 Hate will not be tolerated, and you will be removed (blocked) in order to protect the sanctity of the communities this blog represents and protects.
 This blog is an assault on capitalism, colonialism, and the patriarchy, so prepare yourselves.
-This is also a trauma informed space, where healthy communication is paramount and unpacking shame and trauma will be a regular thing (with appropriate content/trigger warnings).
+This is also a trauma-conscious space, where healthy communication is paramount and unpacking shame and trauma will be a regular thing (with appropriate content/trigger warnings).

 Welcome all, and thank you for being here! <3